peter88213/PyWriter/docs/proofdocx/README.md

 2. Drag your proof read document's Icon and drop it on the `yw_proof_docx.pyw` Icon.

 3. A window pops up, asking for confirmation to overwrite the yw7 project.
-Hit  _yes_  in your language.
+Click  _yes_  in your language.

 4. On success, the `yw7` project file is updated.
 Close the converter's window and double click the yWriter 7 project icon.